RadomirSadov/RadomirSadov/README.md

 Project Highlights:Objective:

-To classify galaxies into a binary (2-class) or multi-class system (based on the Binary_2_5_dataset.h5 file) by identifying structural features like spiral arms or smooth, elliptical shapes.
+To classify galaxies into a binary (2-class) or multi-class system by identifying structural features like spiral arms or smooth, elliptical shapes.

 Model Architecture: